skang06/bayarea_ue_poverty/README.md

 FINISH

 ## Business Question
-___Would Universal Basic Income be an effective solution to reduce poverty, and thus increase life expectancy?___
+___Would Universal Basic Income be an effective solution to reduce poverty, and thus increase life expectancy in poorer areas?___

 FINISH